oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 It's important to note that these operations only apply to the `Adds` in the profile itself - and nothing upstream of the profile is affected.
 Nor is anything else in the original profile lost or altered.
 In the example above, the section, `## Control Implementation Guidance` was added by editing the generated control - and after `profile-assemble` it ended up as new guidance in the assembled profile.

 As in the other commands, `profile-generate` allows specification of a yaml header with `--yaml`, and support of the `--overwrite-header-values` flag.
 Also, during assembly with `profile-assemble` the `--set-parameters` flag will set parameters in the profile for the control based on the header in the control markdown file.
+But unlike with `catalog-assemble`, only those parameter values with the extra flag, `profile-set-param` set to `true` will be part of the assembled profile's SetParams when you assemble with the `--set-parameters` flag.
+If you don't set that flag during `profile-assemble` then all the SetParameters in the original profile will be carried through to the new one.
+But if you do set that flag, then only the header parameters with `profile-set-param` set to true will be added.
+Note that `profile-generate` will mark those parameters as true for those parameters that were set in the original profile.
+This lets you see all current parameter values for the resolved control and at the same time see the values set by the profile.
+It thereby allows you to make changes as desired to the SetParameters in the assembled profile.

 ## Use of Sections in `profile-generate` and `profile-assemble`